-Interests in shares: 10,097,696 fully paid ordinary shares Interests in rights: 180,000 unlisted performance rights
+Interests in shares: 11,409,404 fully paid ordinary shares

 'Other current directorships' quoted above are current directorships for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.

 'Former directorships (last 3 years)' quoted above are directorships held in the last 3 years for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.